Nedelis/sl3aio/docs/source/examples/advanced/custom_data_types.rst

         return f'{point.x} {point.y}'

 ..
 Note::
-    The type of data, recieved from the table by ``loads`` method must will be the same as the return type of the ``dumps`` method.
+    The type of data, recieved from the table by ``loads`` method will be the same as the return type of the ``dumps`` method.

     If the ``dumps`` method returns an other type, that has its own parser, then the ``loads`` method